aws-samples/redshift-immersionday-labs/lab4/README.md

 * Now, regardless of method, there’s a view covering the trailing 5 quarters in Redshift DAS, and all of time on Redshift Spectrum, completely transparent to users of the view.
 What would be the steps to “age-off” the Q4 2015 data?

-* Put a copy of the data from Redshift DAS table to S3.
-Listen closely this week for a possible announcement around this step!
+	1. Put a copy of the data from Redshift DAS table to S3.
 What would be the command(s)?
-	* UNLOAD to Parquet.
+		* UNLOAD
-* Extend the Redshift Spectrum table to cover the Q4 2015 data with Redshift Spectrum.
+	1. Extend the Redshift Spectrum table to cover the Q4 2015 data with Redshift Spectrum.
 		* ADD Partition.
-* Remove the data from the Redshift DAS table:
+	1. Remove the data from the Redshift DAS table:
 		* Either DELETE or DROP TABLE (depending on the implementation).

 ## Before You Leave
 If you are done using your cluster, please think about decommissioning it to avoid having to pay for unused resources.